dariolah/nim-iup-examples/README.md

 # Nim GUI examples using IUP

 Rewrite of IUP examples in Nim.
+Code uses package 'niup' which contains generated FFI bindings for latest IUP.

 For code explanation and more information visit <https://www.tecgraf.puc-rio.br/iup/>